EslamAymann/Bellabeat_Case_Study/README.md

-INTRODUCTION

-Bellabeat is a high-tech manufacturer of health-focused products for women such as Bellabeat app, Leaf, Time, Spring, and Bellabeat membership.
-It was founded in 2013 by Urška Sršen and Sando Mur.
-The company is quite successful, with lots of potential to become a larger player in the global smart device industry.
-The founders are of the view that analyzing smart device fitness data could help unlock new growth opportunities for the company.

-In this case study, I will follow the six steps of the data analysis process: ask, prepare, process, analyze, share, and act, to break down how I analyzed the FitBit fitness Tracker Data in order to gain some insights that could be beneficial to Bellabeat.
+FitBit-Fitness-Tracker-Data

+Google Analytics Capstone for Bellabeat Case Study 2- Python Analysis 🍃 Bellabeat Data Analysis 📊

+Unlocking New Growth Opportunities through Smart Device Data Insights 🌟 Project Overview

+Bellabeat, a high-tech manufacturer of health-focused products for women, seeks to analyze smart device data to explore new growth opportunities.
+This project, aimed at analyzing data related to a specific product, will unearth insights into consumer behaviors and preferences to steer Bellabeat's marketing strategy in a data-driven direction.
+🚀 Background
+🌱 Bellabeat

+A flourishing company with the potential to expand its presence in the global smart device market.
+Bellabeat believes in leveraging smart device data to carve new pathways for growth and enhance their marketing strategy.
+🎯 Objective

+Analyze and gain insights from smart device data to guide marketing strategies and recommend actionable, data-driven decisions for scaling Bellabeat’s market presence and product reach.